Teach more.Admin less.

 I work with children's data.
 Is this FERPA-compliant?

-alfred_ processes your connected email (Gmail or Outlook) in your account, with OAuth (never sees your password), AES-256 encryption, and per-user isolation.
-It does not store student records independently, it works within whatever data-handling rules your email provider gives you.
+alfred_ processes your connected email in your account, with OAuth (never sees your password), AES-256 encryption, and per-user isolation.
+It does not store student records independently.
 For FERPA-specific requirements, you keep direct student records in your usual systems; alfred_ handles the coordination email around them.

 Multi-language support?

-Yes. alfred_ reads and replies in whatever language the inbound email used, and you can set a default language for your Daily Brief (English, Spanish, French, German, Portuguese, and more).
+Yes. alfred_ reads and replies in whatever language the inbound email used, and you can set a default language for your Daily Brief.
 Some coaches use it specifically to handle parent communication in the family's preferred language.

 Can it handle a school-year cadence (long breaks, irregular weeks)?

 Yes.
-The product calendar isn't on a fiscal year, it adapts to whatever's in your connected calendar.
-If you have a 2-week spring break with no scheduled sessions, alfred_ adjusts.
-If your week is irregular (some students Mon/Wed, some Tue/Thu), it works from your actual calendar, not a template.
+It adapts to whatever's in your connected calendar.
+A 2-week spring break with no sessions? alfred_ adjusts.
+Irregular weeks (some students Mon/Wed, some Tue/Thu)?
+It works from your actual calendar, not a template.

 Will it send a parent email without my approval?